krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     If this relation is not specified, the default is to listen on TCP port 88 (the standard port).
 Prior to release 1.13, the default was not to listen for TCP connections at all.

+**kpasswd_listen**
+    (Comma-separated list.)
+Specifies the kpasswd listening addresses and/or ports for the :ref:`kadmind(8)` daemon.
+Each entry may be an interface address, a port number, or an address and port number separated by a colon.
+If the address contains colons, enclose it in square brackets.
+If no address is specified, the wildcard address is used.
+If kadmind fails to bind to any of the specified addresses, it will fail to start.
+The default is to bind to the wildcard address at the port specified in **kpasswd_port**, or the standard kpasswd port (464).
+New in release 1.15.

+**kpasswd_port**
+    (Port number.)
+Specifies the port on which the :ref:`kadmind(8)` daemon is to listen for password change requests for this realm.
+    Port numbers specified in **kpasswd_listen** entries will override this port number.
+The assigned port for password change requests is 464, which is used by default.

 **master_key_name**
     (String.)
 Specifies the name of the principal associated with the